 The Parish Council are going ahead with installing lighting on a column behind the village hall to enable the air ambulance to land on the playing field at night.
 At the moment they fly until midnight but in the near future this will be extended until 2:00am.
-The planning application has gone into the council and we are awaiting their response.
+Due to the planning application being granted on a temporary basis the Parish Council have had to re-apply and this will cause a further delay, if you receive any communication on this matter please reply in a very robust manner.
 Most of the money needed has been raised, but additional fund raising may be required.

 Dog fouling on the playing field and around the village has become a serious problem, it is an act of pure laziness and completely unacceptable.
 Dog mess is a serious health risk to children and anyone using the area, it can cause blindness, disease and can even be fatal.
 This is the sort of action that is not expected in a close knit community such as Chittlehampton, where we should be looking after other peoples interests.
 Therefore the Parish Council is now working closely with the North Devon District Council dog warden Mr. Alan Kyle to alleviate this problem.
 Signage is being erected in certain areas warning that anyone who does not pick up their dog’s mess is likely to be prosecuted and could face a fine of up to £1,000.
 We need your help in this, especially dog owners, if you see someone not clearing up behind their dog please report it to myself on 01769 540886, Karen Wylde on